Frequently Asked Questions

 Owners' Club Complex

 What activities are available at the Owners' Club?The Owners' Club has numerous activities suitable for the entire family.
-For swimmers, there are brand new indoor, outdoor and baby wading pools and ample space for sunbathing.
+For swimmers, there are indoor, outdoor and wading pools and ample space for sunbathing.
 The facility has a beautiful fitness center featuring a panoramic view of The Galena Territory valley.
 The game room has ping pong, pool, bumper pool, foosball, board games and an arcade.
 Owners and guests can play basketball, volleyball, pickleball and other indoor activities in the gym.
 The GTA's Recreation Department coordinates a calendar of adult and children's activities throughout the year.

-Additionally, the Owners' Club Lounge and Social Hall are excellent venues for parties, educational programs and family events.
 For those with work to do, there is a business center with desks, computers and internet connection, as well as a convenient computer bar with outlets.
 The entire Owners' Club Complex has free wireless internet service.
 And the cafe serves delicious picnic-style food, drink and alcohol during the summer season.
 (Memorial Day weekend to Labor Day weekend).

 Is the Owners' Club ADA compliant?Yes, all facilities in the Owners' Club are handicapped-accessible.